microsoft/autogen/samples/apps/tinyRA/README.md

 ## Usage

+TinyRA expects:
+- an environment variable called `OAI_CONFIG_LIST` or a file called `OAI_CONFIG_LIST` in the current working directory.
+ Either way, you can set these according to instructions [here](https://github.com/microsoft/autogen#quickstart).
+- an environment variable called `TINYRA_USER` with your name.
+For example, `export TINYRA_USER=Bob`

-You can run TinyRA with the following command:
+Once you have setup your configuration, you can run TinyRA with the following command:

 ```
 tinyra
 ```

-By default, TinyRA uses the configuration file at `./OAI_CONFIG_LIST` and the working directory `./coding`.
+_Note_: TinyRA will create a new directory in your system at `~/.tinyra`.
+This directory contains database(s), logs, and work directory that is shared between you and TinyRA.